gottacatchenall/ms_sampling_effort/manuscript.md

 Generally across communities, the shape of this abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe].
-Controversies around theory of species abundance distributions and neutral theory aside, for simplicity we simulate abundances from $N_S$ independent draws from a standard-log-normal distribution.
+Controversies around theory of species abundance distributions and neutral theory aside,

+For simplicity we simulate abundances from $N_S$ independent draws from a standard-log-normal distribution.
 For an ecological network $A$ with $N_S$ species, for each interaction ($A_{ij} = 1$) we estimate the probability of observing both species $i$ and $j$ by simulating a distribution